Having your baby at home

 Research suggests that having your baby at home can increase the chances of having a normal birth and reduce the risks of intervention in birth, such as caesarean section, assisted delivery, episiotomy and the need for medicinal pain relief (Birthplace study, 2011).

 Women who have their babies at home are more likely to birth in water and report higher levels of birth satisfaction.

-A recent study of 28,000 women has shown a significant rise in breastfeeding rates when babies are born at home (Quigley et al, 2016).
+A study of 28,000 women has shown a significant rise in breastfeeding rates when babies are born at home (Quigley et al, 2016).